December 30, 2018

 The Independence Center Can Help

 Do you have questions about whether IHSS may be right for you?
 The Independence Center is not only a home health agency with expertise in IHSS, but it is a Center for Independent Living.
 As such, it advocates at the local and state level for continued increase in quality of life for people with disabilities.
-If you are considering IHSS, talk to us.
+If you are considering IHSS and live in one of the counties we serve (listed below), talk to us.
 We can help you navigate the ins and outs and support you in your decision.
-Contact our Home Health Office Administrator at 719-471-8181, ext.
-130 with questions about IHSS or other participant directed programs.
+Contact us at 719-471-8181, and ask to speak with our Home Health Office Administrator with questions about IHSS or other participant directed programs.